 II.
 Electronic Access

-An electronic version of this document and the full text of the Authorizations are available on the internet at https://www.fda.gov/emergency-preparedness-and-response/mcm-legal-regulatory-and-policy-framework/emergency-use-authorization.
+An electronic version of this document and the full text of the Authorizations are aavailable on the internet and can be accessed from https://www.fda.gov/emergency-preparedness-and-response/mcm-legal-regulatory-and-policy-framework/emergency-use-authorization.

 III.
 The Authorizations

 Having concluded that the criteria for the issuance of the following Authorizations under section 564(c) of the FD&C Act are met, FDA has authorized the emergency use of the following products for diagnosing, treating, or preventing COVID-19 subject to the terms of each Authorization.
 The Authorizations in their entirety, including any authorized fact sheets and other written materials, can be accessed from the FDA web page entitled “Emergency Use Authorization,” available at https://www.fda.gov/emergency-preparedness-and-response/mcm-legal-regulatory-and-policy-framework/emergency-use-authorization.
 The lists that follow include Authorizations issued from February 16, 2021, through May 31, 2021, and we have included explanations of the reasons for their issuance, as required by section 564(h)(1) of the FD&C Act.
 In addition, the EUAs that have been reissued can be accessed from FDA's web page: https://www.fda.gov/emergency-preparedness-and-response/mcm-legal-regulatory-and-policy-framework/emergency-use-authorization.